ColasGael/Color-Pen-Prediction/README.md

  Goal : Realization of an electronic system to reproduce the Color Pen Prediction effect : https://www.youtube.com/watch?v=i2_MQekyIXk

  This is a "projet innovation" project we led in our 2nd year in CentraleSupélec (2017).
- Our supervisors were Hanane Meliani and Laurent Cabaret from the LISA Lab.
+ Our supervisors were Hanane Meliani, Laurent Cabaret and Didier Coudray from the LISA Lab.

  This project involved :
   - Arduino : we used an Arduino board to control a force sensor and make weight measurements ;